ValkyFischer/ValkyrieUtils/README.md

 - **Options**: Allows you to define and parse command-line options with specified data types and default values.
 - **Compressor**: Provides a utility to compress and decompress data using various compression modes.
 - **Crypto**: Offers functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC.
-- **Manifest**: Provides a class to create a Valkyrie Manifest, a JSON file that contains files and their hashes.
+- **Manifest**: Provides a class to create a Valkyrie Manifest, and to download missing or modified files from a remote URL.
 - **Tools**: Provides various functions such as data validation, data type matching, code generation, and more.

 ## Modules